Boxing from Eastern Parkway

-Boxing from Eastern Parkway was an American sports program broadcast by the DuMont Television Network from May 1952 to May 1954.
+Boxing from Eastern Parkway is an American sports program broadcast by the DuMont Television Network from May 1952 to May 1954.
 The program aired boxing matches from Eastern Parkway Arena in Brooklyn, New York.
-The program aired Monday nights at 10pm ET and was 90 to 120 minutes long.
-During the 1953-1954 season, the program aired Mondays at 9pm ET.
+The program aired Monday nights at 10 pm ET and was 90 to 120 minutes long.
+During the 1953–1954 season, the program aired Mondays at 9 pm ET.

 Episode status

 The UCLA Film and Television Archive has about 30 episodes in its collection, dating from December 1952 to October 1953.